adamfowleruk/mljs/webserver/README.md

 This will give you the runtime files and the npm utility for installing modules.

+## Installing dependencies

+Also install the following modules using these commands:-

+1. cd dist/<myappname> (Or the folder you have unzipped your app in to - the one that contains this README.md file)
+2. npm install crypto
+3. npm install underscore
+4. npm install restify
+5. npm install url
+6. npm install websocket

 ## Install MLJS

 There are two options for installing MLJS - the latest stable version, or the in progress DEV branch.
 If you are in